6D-pixel/web3Apps_MLH/README.md

 Set up your development environment: Install the necessary software and tools to develop a blockchain app with Hedera.
 You can follow the instructions provided in the Hedera documentation.

 Create a smart contract: Write a smart contract in Solidity that defines the rules of the game.
 You can use the Hedera SDK for Solidity to create the smart contract.
-The smart contract should include the logic for generating a random number between 0 and 5, and for determining whether the user has won or lost the bet.
+The smart contract should include the logic for generating a random number between 0 and 5, and for determining whether the user has won or lost.

 Deploy the smart contract to the Hedera testnet: Use the Hedera CLI to deploy the smart contract to the Hedera testnet.
 You can follow the instructions provided in the Hedera documentation.